Journaling for Problem Solving: Effective Techniques and Prompts

 How to use a prioritization journal

-Before you can use your prioritization journal to solve problems, you have to know what your priorities are.
+Before you can use your prioritization journal to solve your problems, you have to know what your priorities are.
+If you’re already sure about this, you can skip this step to the prioritization journal below.

 1. Spend some time on self-discovery.
-Make a list of your values, dreams, and life necessities.
+Make 3 lists.
+One for your values, for your long term goals, and for life necessities (Financial, emotional, freedom, etc).

-2. Give each item on your list a number.
+2. Give each item on each list a number.
 Give the most important thing 1, the second 2, and so on.
-Be sure that you rank them based on how you really feel.
+Be sure that you rank them based on how you really feel, not how you think you should feel.

 3. Update the list frequently to ensure that it’s still relevant.